wso2/micro-integrator/examples/getting-started/README.md

 ![backend](images/backend.png)

-It receives order details in a request and and responds by appending the 'orderID', 'price' and 'status' to the order details.
+It receives order details in a request and responds by appending the 'orderID', 'price' and 'status' to the order details.

 You can build the order process back-end and deploy it in Micro Integrator using the following step: